daremat/es6-epf/README.md

 As you see, we define the mode for webpack, and the [babel rule to transpile our code to ES5](https://babeljs.io/docs/en/babel-preset-env) for PhantomJS.
 Add other configurations here if necessary

-* Put the webpack config into the karma config
+* Put the webpack config into the Karma config
 ```javascript
 var webpackConfig = require('./webpack-test.config.js');
 module.exports = function(config) {